-We help you gain the skills needed to work in water provision as well as wastewater management and treatment sectors.
+We help you gain the skills needed to work in the drinking water and water sanitation sectors.

-The Yukon Water and Wastewater Operator program (YWWOP) offers a range of courses designed to meet the needs of new and prospective water & wastewater operators, as well as current operators working within governments (municipal, territorial, federal or First Nation) and the private sector (e.g. mining, water delivery).
-Our courses are also relevant to any health professional, supervisor, technician or homeowner involved with or interested in water & wastewater.
+The Yukon Water and Wastewater Operator program (YWWOP) offers a range of courses designed to meet the needs of new and prospective water and wastewater operators, as well as current operators working within governments (municipal, territorial, federal or First Nation) and the private sector (e.g. mining, water delivery).
+Our courses are also relevant to any health professional, supervisor, technician or homeowner involved with or interested in water and wastewater.

-Our 'Core' courses are designed to prepare the participant to challenge a related EOCP certification exam.
-'Elective' courses are designed to develop Technical Skills and Workplace Essential Skills related to the water and wastewater sector, and offer continuing education units (CEUs).
-'Specialized' courses can be developed to tailor to the needs of a specific group.
+Our 'Core' courses are designed to prepare the participant to challenge a related Environmental Operators Certification Program (EOCP) exam.
+'Elective' courses are designed to develop technical and workplace essential skills related to the water and wastewater sector, and offer continuing education units (CEUs).
+'Specialized' courses can be developed to meet the needs of a specific group.